phiphitran/ice-cream-parlor/README.md

 - Transformers (huggingface)
     - Used to perform sentiment analysis on feedback for feedback report
 - MistralAI
-    - To ensure data privacy, open-source models are preferred and OpenAI models was thus excluded.
+    - To ensure data privacy, open-source models are preferred and OpenAI models was thus excluded in the beginning.
     - Another important aspect to consider was the possibility to connect to external tools, such as APIs, and perform a so called function calling.
 Limited chat models has this functionality today and one of the models with clear documentations was Mistral.
+Mistral has some open-weight models but these are today not supporting function calling.
+For convenience (and time restriction), their latest closed-weight model was chosen.

 ## Challenges
 - One of the time consuming part was to find relevant tools and modules to use, for example the function calling.